#{ServerName}

 Holkham, Norfolk

-There is only one word to describe Holkham Beach and that is ‘magical’.
-Sand dunes stretching for miles with beautiful coloured skies above, it really is the most perfect beach for a walk.
-As one of the most important sites in the UK and looked after by Natural England, the Holkham National Nature Reserve deserves a mention – just bear in mind that there are nesting birds and so nosy canines should be kept under control!
+There is only one word to describe Holkham Beach, and that is magical.
+With dunes stretching for miles with beautiful coloured skies above, it really is the most perfect beach for a walk.
+As one of the most important sites in the UK and cared for by Natural England, the Holkham National Nature Reserve deserves a mention – just bear in mind that there are nesting birds, so nosy canines should be kept under control!

 Good to know

-- In addition: Nearby beach cafe and shop, disabled facilities, first aid, toilets, parking
+• In addition: Nearby beach cafe and shop, disabled facilities, first aid, WCs and parking

 Sutton-on-Sea, Lincolnshire

-After lazy beach days, the town behind offers places to eat with your dog and shops that members of your party may like to pop into while someone holds the lead and keeps the family pet company.
-Around 3,000 years ago, the remains of a forest were submerged by the sea and sand, however, erosion along this coast has led to the forest remains being exposed and you can spot them at very low tide, so time your visit right to glimpse this piece of history.
+After lazy beach days, the town behind offers places to eat with your dog, and shops that members of your party may like to pop into while someone holds the lead and keeps the family pet company.
+Around 3,000 years ago, the remains of a forest were submerged by the sea and sand, however, erosion along this coast has led to the forest remains being exposed, and you can spot them at very low tide – time your visit to glimpse this piece of history.
 Study up on Lincolnshire with our ultimate guide to dog-friendly beaches in Lincolnshire.

 Good to know

-- Canine control: Dogs are not allowed on the central beach between 1st May – 30th September.
-Pups welcome on leads in other areas during these summer months.
+• Canine control: Dogs are not allowed on the central beach between 1 May–30 September; dogs are welcome on leads in other areas during these months

-- In addition: Seafront cafes and a restaurant, shops, parking, toilets, crazy golf/putting
+• In addition: Seafront cafes and a restaurant, shops, parking, WCs and crazy golf

 Dog-friendly beaches in the North of England